Soph4855/QuickCare/README.md

 ## Inspiration

 ### Purpose
-QuickCare, a website application designed to efficiently and reliably meet the basic healthcare needs of its users, intends to solve many of the most pressing issues with the dern healthcare system, including (but not limited to): a shortage of healthcare workers, limited access to medical services among low-income individuals, and the delays associated with receiving in-person medical attention.
+QuickCare intends to solve many of the most pressing issues with the healthcare system, including (but not limited to): a shortage of healthcare workers, limited access to medical services among low-income individuals, and the delays associated with receiving in-person medical attention.
 By providing easily accessible medical information to patients,